 In addition to interacting with the customers, the counter worker must also be able to communicate effectively with the kitchen and managerial staff.
 The counter worker may have to tell the kitchen staff about a special order for a sandwich or shortages of certain food items.
 The counter worker may need to notify the manager about a problem with the register or a disgruntled customer.
 Since delays can take away from customer satisfaction and hurt the restaurant's business, the counter worker must be able to identify, communicate, and solve problems quickly.

 Good fast food employees develop professional attitudes and marketable work skills.
 They learn to work under pressure and to meet the work standards that their managers expect.
-A fast food worker also learns tangible skills, such as working a cash register, cooking, and communicating.
+A fast food worker also learns tangible skills, such as working a cash register, cooking, and communication.
 In the different areas of fast food work, employees must be able to keep up the pace, show personal motivation, and be willing to work as part of a team.